bkeroack/elita/doc/global.rst

    Get information about token (associated user and time of issuance).

    ..
 NOTE::
-      This endpoint is auth-less.
+      This endpoint does not require authentication.
 The token is the secret.

    **Example request**